Please send any suggestions and comments.

 All About Deer (All About Series)

-All About Deer is a great concept book teaching positive values and love of nature.
+This is a great concept book teaching positive values and love of nature.
 The book is good for children from 1st through the 3rd grade, even some 4th graders.
 The illustrations are a bit skimpy, as are the graphics.
 It is a good book for parents to read to children.

 Into the Sea Brenda Z. Guiberson, Alix Berenzy